One Way Ticket Tour

 One Way Ticket, co-written and performed by myself and the talented Sophie Rose alongside lead writer Australian poet Rosie Harris, is a powerfully poetic story of stolen childhood based on the experiences of child migrants shipped to Australia in the 1950's.

 My character is an 11 year old boy called Ronnie who lives in a children's home in the UK.
-Already separated from his parents who he believes to be dead, he is promised a brand new family and an exciting life in the sun down under.
+Already separated from his parents who he believes to be dead, he is promised a brand new family and an exciting life Down Under.
 But, just like what happened to the real child migrants, what awaits him in Australia is anything but cosy.

 Supported by the Arts Council and Produced by Rosie Harris in conjunction with leading performance poetry organisation Apples and Snakes and the young people's theatre Half Moon, One Way Ticket will tour theatre and ships anchored in Margate, Gillingham, Southampton and London from March -